Mormonism and slavery: Evaluations by historians

 Leaders of the church have had varying opinions on slavery, and many Mormon historians have discussed the issue.

 Harris and Bringhurst noted that early Mormons wanted to stay neutral or aloof of slavery as a political issue, probably because of the strong Mormon presence in Missouri, which was then a Black-enslavement-permitting state.
 In 1833, Joseph Smith stated that "it is not right that any man should be in bondage one to another", but most historians agree that this statement referred to debt and other types of economic bondage.
 In 1835, Joseph Smith wrote that missionaries should not baptize enslaved persons against the will of their enslavers.
 According to Harris and Bringhurst, Joseph Smith made these statements to distance the church from abolitionism, and not to align with pro-slavery positions, but it came across as supporting slavery.
-Church headquarters were in Ohio, where abolitionism and anti-abolitionism were polarized many citizens.
-After members of the church were expelled from Missouri to Illinois, Smith changed to an antislavery position, which he held until his death in 1844.
+Church headquarters were in Ohio, where abolitionism and anti-abolitionism polarized many citizens.
+After members of the church were expelled from Missouri to Illinois, Smith changed to an anti-slavery position, which he held until his death in 1844.
 More new converts were from free states and a handful of Black people joined the church, which may have contributed to Smith's change in position.

 John G. Turner writes that Brigham Young's stance on slavery was contradictory.
 In 1851 he opposed abolitionism, seeing it as politically radical, yet he did not want to "lay a foundation" for slavery.
 In an 1852 speech, Young was against slavery, but also against equal rights for Black people.
 Two weeks after the speech, Young pushed to have slavery formally recognized in the Utah territory, stating that he was for slavery, and said that a belief in slavery naturally followed from believing in God's priesthood and decrees.
-Young mimicked proslavery apologetics when he argued that enslaved persons were better off than European workers and that enslavement was mutually beneficial to the enslaved and the enslaver.
+Young mimicked pro-slavery apologetics when he argued that enslaved persons were better off than European workers and that enslavement was mutually beneficial to the enslaved and the enslaver.
 Young feared that abolishing Black enslavement would result in Black people ruling over white people.
 At the end of 1852, Young commented that he was glad the number of Black people in the Utah territory was small.
 Young was generous with the Black servants and enslaved people in his life, but that did not change their lack of rights.
 According to Turner, Young's position on slavery was unsurprising given the racial context of the time, as discrimination was common in white American Protestant groups.
 Turner does state that Young's theological justification for racial discrimination set a discriminatory precedent that his successors believed they should perpetuate.